 Here is our list of eight places to scavenge after the apocalypse.
 We’ve not included the most obvious places, such as food shops, supermarkets and distribution centres.
 They’re likely to be targeted first, and by many people.
 Here are eight less likely places to have been wiped out!

 1. Office Buildings, Great Places To Scavenge After The Apocalypse

 Office buildings will be abandoned pretty quickly after an apocalypse.
 They’re also a great place to scavenge.
 They’re not as obvious as supermarkets and food warehouses, but will have plenty of things that are useful.

 A lot of office buildings have kitchen areas for staff to store food and make drinks.
-The kitchen areas are a great starting point to find food and there may be bottled water there too.
+A great starting point to find food is any kitchen area, and there may be bottled water there too.

 Many office workers keep snacks on their desks or in drawers and cupboards.
 Searching through desks in an office should provide a good haul of sweets and other snacks, as well as coffee and tea bags.